nathanjhood/cmodule/README.rst

 How to publish and consume your C++ package for NodeJS;
 -------------------------------------------------------

-* Set a valid name and version number in package.json!
-You should probably change these fields to;
+Set a valid name and version number in package.json!
+You should probably change these fields;

 .. code::

     "name": "@<team_name>/<project_name>"
     "version": "0.0.1"

-Replacing the team and project names accordingly.
+Replace the team and project names accordingly.
 Using the "@<team_name>" part of the name entry helps to avoid naming collisions with the rest of the existing npm registry.
 PLEASE NOTE that once you publish a package under a certain version number, you are able to "unpublish" and remove this package from npm; however, there appears to be no way to ever reclaim the same combination of <package name> with <version number> ever again, even if the package itself has been unpublished and removed from the registry.

 To clean the directory before publishing to the npm registry, run;